flyinggrizzly/two.flyinggrizzly.net/posts/2023-09-30-mak-is-a-sneaky-modelling-genre.md

 # Maschinen Krieger is a very sneaking modelling genre

-In my last post I started waffling on about [[2023-09-25-are-models-art|whether models are art/what is art]], which was prompted as a response to [[Chris Meddings]] post about [the same topic].
+In my last post I started waffling on about [[2023-09-25-are-models-art|whether models are art/what is art]], which was prompted as a response to [[chris-meddings]] post about [the same topic](https://modelphilosopher.com/is-it-art-though/).
 And then I sent a couple messages back and forth with him on Instagram.

 In those messages, I was trying to articulate something about sci-fi genres, and [[maschinen-krieger]] in particular, that they feel "closer" to art, or that it's easier to get into the kind of creativity that's not just building representation models.

-I pointed out that [[Max Watanabe]]'s work, even when it's "just" the model, carries a sense of play, like you know that Max was just fucking around, having fun, and finding out.
+I pointed out that [[max-watanabe]]'s work, even when it's "just" the model, carries a sense of play, like you know that Max was just fucking around, having fun, and finding out.
 And that that's lovely.

 And I still think that's true, but that's friggin' Max.
 He's a legend.